What Is Augmented Reality?

 Visitors try a virtual reality head-mounted headset Microsoft HoloLens during the Viva Technology show on May 25, 2018 in Paris, France.
 Viva Technology brings together 5,000 startups with top investors who shape the future of the internet.
 Chesnot/Getty Images

 With each step forward in the digital revolution, "The Matrix" becomes less like fiction and more like reality.
-That's in part because hardware engineers and software developers continue to refine their augmented reality technologies, making the line between real and virtual life ever blurrier, no matter how much Keanu Reeves squints in an effort to differentiate the two.
-Augmented reality (AR), it seems, may soon be the true reality for us all.
+That's in part because hardware engineers and software developers continue to refine AR technology.
+But, what is augmented reality?

 Advertisement